S1nScripts/docs.s1nscripts.com/docs/garages/install.md

 13. Start the library by adding `start s1n_lib` to your `server.cfg` file.
 14. Start the garage system by adding `start s1n_garages` to your `server.cfg` file.
 15. Configure the script by modifying the values in the `config.lua` file located in the `s1n_garages` script folder.
+16. Configure the library by modifying the values in all the files contained in the `configuration/` folder located in the `s1n_lib/` script folder.

 ## Configuration